beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 ![Failure Flow](flow-failure.png?raw=true)

-1. upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
+1. Upon receiving a request to create a new User, the `ApplicationController` will first reserve the email.
-   1. in the background, the `UniqueEmailSubscriber` Action listens to state changes from `UniqueEmailEntity`
+2. Then it tries to create the User, but it fails.
+As such, the email will never be confirmed.
-   2. when it detects that an email was reserved it schedules a timer to un-reserve it after a certain amount of time.
+3. In the background, the `UniqueEmailSubscriber` Action is listening to state changes from `UniqueEmailEntity`.
-   3. when the timer fires, the email is un-reserved if the `UniqueEmailEntity` is still in RESERVED state.
+4. When it detects that an email has been reserved, it schedules a timer to un-reserve it after a certain amount of time.
-2. then it tries to create the User, but it fails.
-As such, the email will never be confirmed, but the timer will unlock it.
+5. When the timer fires, the email is un-reserved if the `UniqueEmailEntity` is still in RESERVED state.

 > [!NOTE]
 > Everything on the side of the `UniqueEmailSubscriber` is happening in the background and independent of the success or failure of the User creation.